What is Sales Pipeline?

 The four steps are as follows:

-You can't just throw together a pipeline because it's such an important sales tool.
-Instead, before you can put one together, you'll need to make sure you have specific information about your company, sales team, customers, and product.
+You can't just throw together a pipeline because it’s such an important sales tool.
+Before you can put one together, you'll need to ensure you have specific information about your company, sales team, customers, and product.

 Before you can start building a pipeline, you'll need to have the following items on hand: